code-stroke/codestroke-backend/README.md

   Any other value for `<table_name>` will return an error.

-### Paramedic Usage
+### Paramedic "Drop Off" Usage

-The main function route for a paramedic's usage will be at `/cases/` e.g.
+The main function route for a paramedic's "drop off" usage will be at `/cases/` e.g.

 ```
 http://127.0.0.1:5000/cases/